-Happy New Year my Friends!
-I’m so excited to introduce The Organize and Refine Your Home Challenge!
+Hello Friends!
+I’m so excited to re-introduce The Organize and Refine Your Home Challenge!

 My goal with this year-long challenge is to serve as your guide as we organize, simplify, declutter, and streamline our households together.
 Whether your home needs some minor tweaking or a major reset, I invite you to join me on the journey to home refinement!

-I’ll be providing several resources to help you along and keep you motivated, including:
+I’ll provide several resources to help you along and keep you motivated, including:

 - monthly assignment checklists to help you keep track of your assignment progress